ermshiperete/DigitaleBriefwahl/CREATE_RELEASE.md

 ### DigiTally

-- Compress all files from `output/Release/DigiTally/net472` into a `DigitaleBriefwahl.
+- Compress all files from `output/Release/DigiTally/net472` into a `DigitaleBriefwahl.DigiTally-1.4.0.zip` file.
-  DigiTally-1.4.0.zip` file.

 ### MacOS